Humanitarian Engineering and Science

 Degree candidates should have an undergraduate degree in geophysics, physics, quantitative earth sciences and engineering, or equivalent coursework.
 In addition, candidates will need to complete necessary prerequisite courses for the graduate courses.

-In addition to the Core HES MS (Non-Thesis) curriculum (15 credits) detailed above, MS (Non-Thesis) students following the Geophysics track must take one required course (3 credits) and at least 12 credits of approved elective courses, as shown below.
+In addition to the core HES MS (non-thesis) curriculum (15 credits) detailed above, MS (non-thesis) students following the Geophysics track must take one required course (3 credits) and at least 12 credits of approved elective courses, as shown below.
 Courses not listed below that align with the student's practicum can be substituted in consultation with the degree advisor.

 Required Course